SovereignCloudStack/standards/Standards/scs-0215-v1-robustness-features.md

 ### Certificate rotation

 It should be avoided, that certificates expire either on the whole cluster or for single components.
-To avoid this scenario, certificates SHOULD be rotated regularly; in the case of SCS, we REQUIRE at least a yearly certificate rotation.
+To avoid this scenario, certificates MUST be rotated regularly; in the case of SCS, we REQUIRE at least a yearly certificate rotation.
 To achieve a complete certificate rotation, the parameters `serverTLSBootstrap` and `rotateCertificates` MUST be set in the kubelet configuration.